RoyAbra27/natours-Node.js/README.md

 # Natours

 Welcome to Natours,
 This is a Node.js web application for a tour company.
-Its a RESTful API for managing tours, users, bookings, authenthication and payment.
+Its a RESTful API for managing tours, users, bookings, authentication and payment.

 https://natours-travel.up.railway.app/